open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 This method provides a way for provider to notify the registered [MetricReader](#metricreader) and [MetricExporter](#metricexporter) instances, so they can do as much as they could to consume or send the metrics.
-Note: unlike [Push Metric Exporter](#push-metric-exporter) which can send data on its own schedule, [Pull Metric Exporter](#pull-metric-exporter) can only send the data when it is being asked by the scraper, so `ForceFlush` would not make much sense.

 `ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out. `ForceFlush` SHOULD return some **ERROR** status if there